metacpan/metacpan-cpan-extracted/distros/I/InfluxDB-LineProtocol/README.md

 # COPYRIGHT AND LICENSE

-This software is copyright (c) 2016 - 2021 by Thomas Klausner.
+This software is copyright (c) 2016 - 2022 by Thomas Klausner.

 This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.

+# POD ERRORS

+Hey! **The above document had some coding errors, which are explained below:**

+- Around line 173:

+    L<> starts or ends with whitespace